ST3ALTHY-0/GigaLearnCPP-Leak/README.md

 ### Forked version of GigaLearnCPP from ZealanL
-I modified this for my own use, feel free to copy whatever, at this point everything important was written by ZealanL, or copied straight from GigaLearnCCP (whomever wrote that).
+I modified this for my own use, feel free to copy whatever, at this point everything important was written by ZealanL, or copied straight from GigaLearnCCP (whoever wrote that).

 ### This library was intended to be private, but apparently we can't have nice things.